-Q: When are the application forms available?
+Q. When are the application forms available?

 A: The online application typically becomes available in late January.
 The application period traditionally closes on May 1.

-Q: When is the final entry deadline?
+Q. When is the regular entry deadline?

-Q: How do I enter the competition?
+Q. How do I enter the competition?

 A: By accessing the Academy Nicholl Fellowships application materials online.
 Once you establish an account, you can complete an application form, upload a PDF version of your script and pay the entry fee.